davidhouweling/guilty-spark/README.md

-# Discord Halo Stats app
+# Guilty Spark

+A Discord App that allows for stats to be pulled for Halo games played in a custom games series.

 > [!WARNING]
 > This is a functional proof of concept.